RIKEN Hakubi Fellows Program

 In the Hakubi Fellows Program, RIKEN offers junior PI positions for independent research by exceptionally talented individuals.
 The program, established in 2017, encourages active exchange between the fellows, and seeks to develop the next generation of leading researchers with a global outlook.

-As of FY2023, thirteen RIKEN ECL team leaders have been appointed and are now actively working at RIKEN.
+As of FY2023, thirteen RIKEN Hakubi team leaders have been appointed and are now actively working at RIKEN.
 RIKEN has expanded the RIKEN Hakubi Fellows Program and started a new program, the RIKEN Early Career Leaders (ECL) Program.

 Features